This section is a time-saver and a money-maker all rolled into one. When

 that introduces the member to your affiliate program and encourages them

 to get started.
-In that case, the macro will come in handy
+In that case, the macro will come in handy for giving the

 The flexibility to customise your offers is an important function.
 Once